Wirecloud/agile-dashboards/set-generic-filter-conditions-widget/README.md

 Generic Filter Conditions widget
 ======================

-The Generic Filter Conditions widget is a WireCloud widget that provides ...
+The Generic Filter Conditions widget is a WireCloud widget that provides the ability to choose the filters to be applied to the input data by the `And Filter Operator`

 Build
 -----